 There are also several external graduate fellowships offered by foundations, non-profits, companies and government agencies to fund a master’s or doctoral degree.
 We list many of these opportunities in the ProFellow database.
 Some examples include the Paul and Daisy Soros Fellowships for New Americans, the Frédéric Bastiat Fellowship, and the AAUW American Dissertation Fellowships.
 To find these awards in the ProFellow database, use the database filter, “Fellowship Type” to select “Graduate study” and/or “Doctoral study” to return a list of graduate school fellowships.
 You can further filter your list by Discipline(s), Location and Citizenship Eligibility.

 It is worth seeking out a combination of internal and external funding sources to increase your chances of securing the needed amount of financing.
 However, there are some important things to know about both internal and external graduate school fellowships and funding sources.

-Graduate fellowships have early deadlines.
+#1 Graduate fellowships have early deadlines.

 Both internal and external graduate fellowship deadlines typically fall between October and February and fund the following academic year.
 This means you need to apply to them at the same time you are applying to graduate schools.
 Sometimes prospective applicants make the mistake of looking into funding opportunities after they have completed and submitted all of their graduate school applications – this is too late!
 Begin your research on graduate school fellowships now so you don’t miss these critical deadlines.

-Most external graduate fellowships fund only one year of study or dissertation research.
+#2 Most external graduate fellowships fund only one year of study or dissertation research.

 When searching for the best fellowship to suit your needs, be sure to consider how many years of funding the fellowship offers.
-If it is only applicable for one academic year and you have a five-year PhD or even a two-year master’s program to finance, you could find yourself scrambling to make up the funding deficit.
+If it is only applicable for one academic year and you have a five-year Ph.D. or even a two-year master’s program to finance, you could find yourself scrambling to make up the funding deficit.
 Having said that, getting at least your first year of academic study funded can be helpful in securing funding for the following years from both internal and external sources.
 Speak to past fellowship recipients to see if they were able to access extensions or different funding sources after their first year of funding.

-It’s also important to know that there are very few external fellowships to fund the first two years of a doctoral program (called the “predoctoral” period), when you are only engaged in coursework.
+It’s also important to know that there are very few external fellowships to fund the first two years of a doctoral program (called the “predoctoral” period) when you are only engaged in coursework.
 External doctoral fellowships typically fund dissertation research that happens in your third, fourth or final year of your doctoral program.
 The foundations and organizations that fund these fellowships are seeking to support specific topics of research.
 This is another reason to research fellowships early so you can identify which dissertation topics would be of interest to external funding bodies.

-There is more competition for external graduate fellowships.
+#3 There is more competition for external graduate fellowships.

 External fellowships, on the other hand, draw from a much larger crowd.
 Opportunities like the NSF Graduate Fellowships will have you competing with candidates from hundreds of universities, in various departments.
 This is no reason to steer away from applying to external fellowships, but external fellowships should not be your sole strategy for financing graduate school.

-Assistantships are a primary source of graduate school funding.
+#4 Assistantships are a primary source of graduate school funding.

-Students in part-time and online graduate programs are often not eligible for Assistantships and fellowships.
+#5 Students in part-time and online graduate programs are often not eligible for Assistantships and fellowships.

-Universities tend to invest graduate student funding in full-time, on-campus students.
+Universities tend to reserve graduate student funding for full-time, on-campus students.
 Part-time and online programs that are geared toward working professionals often serve as a source of revenue for the university, and therefore, students in these programs typically are not offered scholarships, fellowships or Assistantships.
 They are also less likely to be eligible for external fellowships.
 Therefore, it may be more affordable to attend graduate school full-time so that you can be eligible for these sources of internal university funding.

-The vast majority of graduate school funding is from internal university sources.
+#6 The vast majority of graduate school funding is from internal university sources.